Rashidun Caliphate: Zakat

-Zakāt tax on Muslims to give to the poor (usually amounting to 2.5% of dormant wealth over a certain amount).
-The Rashidun reportedly complied with the practice of Muhammad of not taking the best goods of the taxpayers by way of Zakat.
+Zakāt taxes were levied on Muslims to be given to the poor (usually amounting to 2.5% of dormant wealth over a certain amount).
+The Rashidun caliphs reportedly complied with the practice of Muhammad of not taking the best goods of the taxpayers for Zakat.

 Ushr

-Ushr was a tax on Muslim non-Muslim merchants and artisans.
+Ushr was a tax on levied Muslim non-Muslim merchants and artisans.
 It was also applied on Muslim cultivators.
-It was a reciprocal 10% levy on agricultural land as well as merchandise imported from states that taxed the Muslims on their products.
+It was a reciprocal 10% levy on agricultural land as well as on imported merchandise that taxed the Muslims on their products.
 Umar was the first Muslim ruler to levy ushr.
 Umar issued instructions that ushr should be levied in such a way so as to avoid hardship, so as not to affect trade within the Caliphate.
 The tax was levied only on merchandise meant for sale; goods imported for consumption or personal use but not for sale were not taxed.
 Merchandise valued at 200 dirhams or less was not taxed.
 Imports by citizens for trade purposes were subject to the customs duty or import tax at lower rates.
-In case of agricultural produce ushr is paid by harvest and not annually, at a rate of 5% or 10% depending on the means of irrigation by which the crop is produced.
+In the case of agricultural produce, ushr is paid by harvest and not annually, at a rate of 5% or 10% depending on the means of irrigation by which the crop is produced.

 Jizya

-Jizya was a per capita tax imposed on able bodied (disabled were exempt) non-Muslim men (known as Dhimmis).
-Nadvi states that collectors were forbidden from torturing the Dhimmis while collecting Jizyah.
+Jizya was a per capita tax imposed on able bodied (disabled persons were exempt) non-Muslim men (known as dhimmis).
+Nadvi states that collectors were forbidden from abusing the dhimmis while collecting the jizya.

 Fay

-Fay was the income from state land, whether an agricultural land or a meadow or land with any natural mineral reserves.
+Fay was the income from state land, whether an agricultural land, or a meadow, or land with any natural mineral reserves.

 Khums

-Ghanimah or Khums represented war booty, four-fifths of which was distributed among serving soldiers, while one-fifth was allotted to the state.
+Ghanimah or Khums represented war spoils, four-fifths of which was distributed among the soldiers in service, while one-fifth was allotted to the state.

 Kharaj

-Kharaj was a tax on agricultural land on Muslims and non-Muslims.
-Initially, after the first Muslim conquests in the 7th century, kharaj usually denoted a lump-sum duty levied upon the conquered provinces and collected by the officials of the former Byzantine and Sassanian empires.
-The taxation rate varies according to the conditions of the farmer and their harvest, if a farmer encountered irrigation constraints or inclement weather that impacted the harvest the rate of taxation would be reduced.
+Kharaj was a tax levied on the agricultural lands of both Muslims and non-Muslims.
+Initially, after the first Muslim conquests in the 7th century, kharaj usually denoted a lump-sum duty levied upon the conquered provinces and collected by the officials of the former Byzantine and Sasanian empires.
+The taxation rate varied according to the conditions of the farmer and their harvest, if a farmer encountered irrigation constraints or inclement weather that impacted the harvest, the rate of taxation would be reduced.
 Muslim landowners also paid ushr, which is a religious tithe.